• Skip to primary navigation

 • Bella Basics Cookware - has been third party tested by the Ecology centre to confirm the coatings are made with silicon dioxide ceramic.

-• GreenPan Cookware - they pass California’s strict consumer law, Prop.
-65. and are made with Thermolon which is a silicon based non-stick material.
+• GreenPan Cookware - they pass California’s Prop.
+65 law and are made with Thermolon.
 However, it is not clear what exactly Thermolon is made of, so because of the lack of transparency I haven't included it as the safest option.

-Xtrema cookware is the safest ceramic cookware brand I could find and is the one that I personally use and recommend.
-Xtrema products are made from 100% pure ceramic (including a ceramic core and a ceramic glaze) and as far as I can find, they are the only ceramic cookware brand that uses pure ceramic.
+Xtrema cookware is the safest ceramic cookware brand I could find and is the one that I use.
+Their products are made from 100% pure ceramic (including a ceramic core and a ceramic glaze) and as far as I can find, they are the only ceramic cookware brand that uses pure ceramic.
 They also contain no PFOA, PTFE, glues, polymers, coatings or dyes.

 Xtrema does not use nano particles and their cookware passes California’s consumer Prop.
 65 laws.
 They test their cookware for heavy metals and share the testing reports from their cookware.
 They have also been third party tested to confirm that their cookware does not leach heavy metals.